 What is Ability?

 Ability refers to the talents that an individual possesses beforehand.
-An ability is generally classified as an intelligent power.
+An ability is classified as an intelligent power.

 For instance, while a guitarist has the potential to play several different types of guitars, he lacks the corresponding specific ability if they are pinned to a wall or heavily drunk.